-(ii) Any portion of such educational assistance that is not used to pay current tuition, fees or other necessary educational expenses but is set aside to be used for paying this type of educational expense at a future date is excluded from income in the month of receipt.
+(ii) Any portion of such educational assistance that is not used to pay current tuition, fees, or other necessary educational expenses but is set aside to be used for paying this type of educational expense at a future date is excluded from income in the month of receipt.
 If these funds are not spent after nine months, they become a countable resource as of the tenth month following receipt.

 (iii) Any portion of a grant, scholarship, fellowship, or gift that is not used or set aside for paying tuition, fees, or other necessary educational expenses is income in the month received and a resource the month after the month of receipt, if retained.

-(f) The first sixty dollars of infrequent or irregular unearned income received in a calendar quarter;
+(f) The first sixty dollars of infrequent or irregular unearned income received in a calendar quarter.

-(h) Foster care payments;
+(h) Foster care payments.

 (j) Support and maintenance assistance based on need:

-(i) Provided in kind by a private nonprofit agency; or
+(i) Provided in-kind by a private non-profit agency; or

-(ii) Provided in cash or in kind by a supplier of home heating oil or gas, or by a private or municipal utility company.
+(ii) Provided in cash or in-kind by a supplier of home heating oil or gas, or by a private or municipal utility company.

-(k) One-third of child support payments made by an absent parent;
+(k) One-third of child support payments made by an absent parent.

-(m) Unearned income used to fulfill an approved plan to achieve self-support (PASS);
+(m) Unearned income used to fulfill an approved plan to achieve self-support (PASS).

 (i) The office of housing and urban development (HUD); or

-(ii) The U.S. department of agriculture's rural housing service (RHS), formally known as the farmers home administration (FHA);
+(ii) The U.S. department of agriculture's rural housing service (RHS), formally known as the farmers home administration (FHA).

-(p) The value of any commercial transportation ticket which is received as a gift and is not converted to cash;
+(p) The value of any commercial transportation ticket which is received as a gift and is not converted to cash.

-(q) Payments from a state compensation fund for victims of crime;
+(q) Payments from a state compensation fund for victims of crime.

-(s) Combat fire pay received from the uniformed services;
+(s) Combat fire pay received from the uniformed services.

-(i) In-kind gifts not converted to cash;
+(i) In-kind gifts not converted to cash; and

-(ii) The first two thousand dollars of any cash gifts within a calendar year;
+(ii) The first two thousand dollars of any cash gifts within a calendar year.

-(w) A State annuity paid by a state, to an individual and/or the individual's spouse, on the basis of the state's determination that the individual is a veteran and is blind, disabled, or aged.
+(w) A state annuity paid by a state, to an individual and/or the individual's spouse, on the basis of the state's determination that the individual is a veteran and is blind, disabled, or aged.

-(1) Earned income tax credit payments and child tax credit payments;
+(1) Earned income tax credit payments and child tax credit payments.

-(2) The first thirty dollars of infrequent or irregular earned income received in a calendar quarter;
+(2) The first thirty dollars of infrequent or irregular earned income received in a calendar quarter.

-(3) Student earned income exclusion (SEIE) is applied as follows:
+(3) Student earned income exclusion (SEIE):

-(b) Available to a student attending school to include college, university or a course of vocational or technical training designed to prepare students for gainful employment.
+(b) Available to a student attending school to include college, university, or a course of vocational or technical training designed to prepare students for gainful employment.

 (5) The first sixty-five dollars of earned income in a month.

 (6) Earned income of disabled individuals used to pay impairment-related work expenses (IRWEs), as described in 20 C.F.R.
-404.1576 (as in effect on February 1, 2016);
+404.1576 (as in effect October 1, 2020).

-(7) One-half of remaining earned income in a month;
+(7) One-half of remaining earned income in a month.

-(9) Earned income used to fulfill an approved plan to achieve self-support (PASS);
+(9) Earned income used to fulfill an approved plan to achieve self-support (PASS).

-(F) Unused exclusions.
+(G) Unused exclusions.